Apple Lossless Audio Codec: Software

 All current iOS devices can play ALAC encoded files.

 However, in the iOS 9.3.6 (13G37) update, which was released on July 22, 2019, after iOS 9.3.5 (13G36) on August 25, 2016, as the last update for the iPhone 4S and aimed at fixing security issues, etc., there was still a bug with the ALAC codec in Music app.

 This issue involved songs with the ALAC codec being synced internally to the phone by iTunes (known as Apple Music as of June 3, 2019), and when playing that song/album, the album cover from another album (in a non-ALAC format) would be displayed.

 The open source library libavcodec incorporates both a decoder and an encoder for the ALAC format, which means that media players based on that library (including VLC media player and MPlayer, as well as many media center applications for home theater computers, such as Plex, Kodi, and Boxee) are able to play ALAC files.

-The introduction of the BlackBerry OS 10 in 2013 made it possible to play the ALAC Audio Codec.
+The introduction of BlackBerry OS 10 in 2013 made it possible to play the ALAC Audio Codec.

-Earlier, the BlackBerry OS 7 operating system in 2011 had enabled the playback of the FLAC on BlackBerry phones.
+Earlier, BlackBerry OS 7 in 2011 had enabled the playback of FLAC on BlackBerry phones.

 As of 2015, Windows 10 includes support for ALAC encoding and decoding, thereby enabling other media players to use it, e.g. Windows Media Player when ripping CDs or the Spotify desktop client for playback of local .m4a files.

 The library was subsequently optimized for ARM processors and included in Rockbox.

 Foobar2000 will play ALAC files as will JRiver Media Center and BitPerfect.

 Lossless music via ALAC was added to Apple Music in June 2021, at no additional cost for all subscribers.
 The maximum fidelity for lossless music on Apple Music is 24-bit at 192 kHz.